 Dental problems can occur in even the best-maintained mouth so we have a number of treatments available at Vet4Life to help keep teeth and gums in the best of health.
 Here is a summary of the main procedures we undertake at the practice.

 Scale and polish: This procedure involves cleaning all the tartar from your animal’s teeth and under the gum line.
 All the teeth are then polished which helps to remove small scratches on the tooth surface that bacteria love to hide in.
 We always preform a full visual inspection of the mouth and check that all the teeth are healthy.

 Extractions: Sometimes the damage to the tooth is too great to save and it needs to be extracted.
 Animals cope very well with a reduced number of teeth and often eat better as damaged teeth can be very painful.
 We are fully equipped to remove any tooth in your animal’s mouth.

 Deep extractions: some teeth are more difficult to remove than others as they have multiple roots.
 This is where our dental x-ray machine is invaluable as it allows us to directly visualise the root and fully extract it with the minimum trauma to the animal.

 X-rays: With our dental x-ray machine we can look for damage to the teeth and bone below the gum line.
-This can include abscess and damage to the jaw.
+This can include abscesses and damage to the jaw.
 Our specific dental x-ray machine allows us to image these areas at a lower level of radiation.
 This is therefore safer for your animal.

 Dental care is a very important area of veterinary management.
 If you are worried about your pet’s teeth please bring your animal in for a check up.
-We are always happy to discuss any aspect dental care with you and any other worries or concerns regarding your animal’s health.
+We are always happy to discuss any aspect of dental care with you and any other worries or concerns regarding your animal’s health.